VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 {{< columns >}}

 I also felt that I was not respected as a person.
 Despite my request that I be stationed literally anywhere else in the building on account of my bad knee, I was assigned a room on the fourth floor of a building with no elevator.
-Their response to LGBT issuses also left me unhappy, as on oppisite-sex guest wasn't allowed overnight... yeah.
+Their response to LGBT issues also left me unhappy, as on opposite-sex guest wasn't allowed overnight... yeah.
 Let that one sink in, it's somehow more restrictive to straight people yet more offensive to LGBT people.
 Way to go guys.